Furniture

 Arm Panel From a Chair of Thutmose IV

-This wooden panel is part of the left arm of a throne that belonged to the king Thutmose IV.
+This wooden panel is part of the left arm of a chair that belonged to the king Thutmose IV.
 Traces of glue on the surface suggest that the low relief, with its exquisitely carved details, was once covered with gold foil.
 On one side, the king is shown as a standing sphinx subduing the enemies...

 Relief fragment showing a carpenter squatting on scaffolding and working on a wooden object with his adze.